 Unease in an Already Fragile Business

-The insider continued to say that a Trump presidency would reveal brands’ true colors, and “separate the companies that are really serious about multicultural from the ones that are not.”
-And many of the brands that embrace Multicultural will keep the tone positive instead of combative, she asserted, aiming for inclusive messages, “while the latter will probably keep some multicultural in market activation, but will back away from controversial messages.”
+The insider continued to say that a Trump presidency would reveal brands’ true colors, and “separate the companies that are really serious about Multicultural from the ones that are not.”
+And many of the brands that embrace Multicultural will keep the tone positive instead of combative, she asserted, aiming for inclusive messages, “while the latter will probably keep some Multicultural in-market activation, but will back away from controversial messages.”

 Multicultural is more fragile because its harder to demonstrate success, and there is less precision in metrics and more diseconomies of scale.
 Any major change in the mindset of brands, companies or the general environment has a greater impact on what we do.

-Education, Advocacy Essential
+Education, Advocacy Are Essential

 But others in the industry seem to be more optimistic, pushing for a continued effort to educate brands and colleagues alike on the importance of speaking to a variety of unique audiences and demographics.
-The marketing industry has made slow but steady progress in terms of prioritizing multicultural audiences and themes, and those that have been working in this fragile industry do not want to see any of their work undone.
+The marketing industry has made slow but steady progress in terms of prioritizing Multicultural audiences and themes, and those that have been working in this fragile industry do not want to see any of their work undone.

 Suggesting that the industry should take an active role in encouraging brands to invest in Multicultural, Executive Vice President of Advertising Sales at Hemisphere Media Group, Inc. Lucia Ballas-Traynor highlighted the importance of continuing education, including a need for policy advocates within the industry, saying, “Our industry needs to get involved.”

-The content, images and rhetoric that our industry promotes must celebrate Latin culture and people and we must continue to educate everyone (and ourselves) on the issues and policies that affect the Latino community before we enter the discussion and take action.
+The content, images, and rhetoric that our industry promotes must celebrate Latin culture and people and we must continue to educate everyone (and ourselves) on the issues and policies that affect the Latino community before we enter the discussion and take action.